 3. You Aren’t Moving Enough Throughout The Day

-If you’re very sedentary throughout the day and you’re not racking up many steps or movement in general, then perhaps this is keeping you from losing weight while eating 1300 calories.
+If you’re very sedentary throughout the day and you’re not racking up many steps in general, then perhaps this is keeping you from losing weight while eating 1300 calories.

 If you’re not exercising consistently then perhaps it’s time to start implementing some form of activity such as cardio and/or strength training.